RITSPARSA/ISTS16-ShipAPI/README.md

-# Ship API
+# ISTS 16 - Ship API

 Whiteteam

 ## Getting Started

-Running the api.py python module will initialize a 'teams.db' sqlite3 database with the Teams() model.
+Running the api.py python module will initialize a 'teams.db' sqlite3 database, built with the Teams() model.

 ### Prerequisites